OnticX/WackyWombats/Hints.md

 <details>
   <summary>Hint 4</summary>
   What commands can you run?
+Any that a normal user shouldn't be able to?
 </details>

 <details>